CLOSED FOR THE SEASON • Information may be outdated. Add this

 Prior Submission - Films previously submitted to Maui Film Festival will not be considered.

-Additional Screenings - The Maui Film Festival reserves the right to host one additional screening of any 2015 Maui Film Festival at Wailea Audience Award and/or other Special Award winning films so long as such screening takes place prior to September 30, 2015.
+Additional Screenings - The Maui Film Festival reserves the right to host one additional complimentary screening of any 2017 Maui Film Festival at Wailea Audience Award and/or other Special Award winning films as long as such screening takes place prior to September 30, 2017.

 Format - All films must be submitted as DVDs or BluRay discs.
 All entries, and accompanying materials, will not be returned and will become the property of the Maui Film Festival.